 The Centers for Disease Control and Prevention (CDC) suggests that you consider using a professional pesticide company to help reduce your exposure to these threats.
-That’s why NutraCare insect control is designed to help eliminate active pests and control successive generations of new pests that migrate onto your property.
+That’s why our insect control is designed to help eliminate active pests and control successive generations of new pests that migrate onto your property.

-Contact NutraCare and we will assess your lawn for potentially harmful insects, and then implement a yard pest control plan to minimize their presence.
+Contact Elite and we will assess your lawn for potentially harmful insects, and then implement a yard pest control plan to minimize their presence.
 We can also provide ongoing lawn insect control services to keep your yard safe from insect damage.

 Best of all, the treatments we use—while devastating to insects—are completely safe for you and the environment.
 We believe in a natural approach to pest elimination and we care about the health and condition of your lawn.

 There are a broad range of common lawn pests that can create trouble for your yard and even be dangerous.
 Besides dangers like ticks, fire ants and mosquitoes, just a few of these common intruders include:

 Aphids: Aphids, or greenbugs, are tiny and egg-shaped with long legs and a near-transparent body.
 They gather on blades of grass and suck out the juices inside, often resulting in a brown lawn.

 Armyworms: Armyworms, and the closely related cutworms, are moth larvae and can do great damage to your yard.
 Armyworms are light green to green-brown in color with light colored stripes on their back and side.

 Chinch Bugs: These small winged insects are red or black with white markings on their thorax.
 Like many lawn pests they feed on plants and can do massive damage to a yard.